88 Comments

 Interpol offices in Peru

-While for years Interpol was only located in Lima, now there are also offices in the provinces making it easier for those living far from Lima and giving those that can’t get an appointment in the capital in a timely manner the option to try it elsewhere.
+For a few years now, Interpol has not only an office in Lima but also in a few cities in the provinces, making the process easier for those living far from the capital.
+It also gives people who cannot obtain an appointment in Lima in a timely manner the option to try elsewhere.

 • Interpol office in Lima: Av.
 Manuel Olguin block 6, Monterrico, Surco